mdcdi1315/mdcframework/Documentation/AddingAProject_Requirements.md

 (You can also just download the ZIP from GitHub)

-__Step 2.__ Add your project's source code in a single new file and give it a name.
+__Step 2.__ Add your project's source code to the cloned repo in a single new file and give it a name.
 Be noted that the filename will be changed.

 __NOTE!!!__ Your Project code must be in only one source file.
 However , if your code size exceeds 2.5 ~ 2.7 MB , then you can add